13 Top-Rated Weekend Getaways in Oklahoma

 Duncan made its place on the map from the historic Chisholm Trail, which became an important route between Texas and Kansas for the cattle trade.
 The Chisholm Trail Heritage Center is a great first stop for families to learn about the cowboys and the cattle that made a name for Duncan in the 1800s.

 Another stop for families is the Stephens County Historical Museum.
 The free museum showcases everything, from old farm equipment and a replica log cabin to artwork and photographs.
-Then make your way to the Rock Island 905 Railroad Depot Museum, where the kids will have fun seeing one of only two coal-fired steam engines left in the United States.
-All of the museums are engaging for kids and give families an authentic experience with the culture of the Old West.
+The museum is engaging for kids, and gives families an authentic experience with the culture of the Old West.

 Accommodation: Where to Stay in Duncan